Paul Brooks Davis: Biography

+While in New York he had his first marriage in 1959 to aspiring actress-singer Elise Hepburn, which produced his son John.
+The divorced in 1964.
+He also married former Push Pin colleague Myrna Mushkin in 1965, and their son Matthew was born in 1967.

 Career

-While still a student, he produced his first commissioned illustration, a pencil drawing which appeared in the October 1959 issue of Playboy Magazine.
+While still a student, Davis produced his first commissioned illustration, a pencil drawing that appeared in the October 1959 issue of Playboy magazine.
 After finishing his courses at School of Visual Arts, he was hired by Milton Glaser and Seymour Chwast, partners in the groundbreaking Push Pin Studios.
 A series of his target paintings was the subject of issue 32 (1961) of the studio's publication, The Push Pin Graphic.
-He then illustrated “A Bestiary” of famous people, conceived and written by artist Edward Sorel which appeared in the July 1962 issue of Horizon Magazine.
+He then illustrated "A Bestiary" of famous people, conceived and written by artist Edward Sorel, which appeared in the July 1962 issue of Horizon magazine.